Pushpaka Vimana (2017 film): Plot

-The story begins when a young lawyer opens a closed case.
-She tells that the man who was punished for a rape and murder in that case was innocent and had no fault of his.
+The story begins when a young lawyer reopens a closed case.
+She says that the man who was punished for a rape and murder in that case was innocent and there was no fault of his.
 She reveals herself as the daughter of that man when the court asks for proof.

-A intellectually-disabled man (Ramesh Arvind) is from a family of army employees and wants to continue the same.
-But his mental disability does not give a chance to fulfill it.
-He owns a rickshaw and runs it to feed himself and his daughter (Baby Yuvina).
+An intellectually-disabled man (Ramesh Arvind) is from a family of army employees and wants to continue doing the same work.
+But his mental disability does not give him a chance to fulfill it.
+He owns a rickshaw and drives it to feed himself and his daughter (Baby Yuvina).
 They have a lovely life.

 They both are saving money to buy a toy plane liked by the daughter.

-Eventually they are near the shop to buy it but have a small amount less so they thought of buying it the next day.
+Eventually they are near the shop to buy it but have a small amount short so they thought of buying it the next day.
 But to their horror the daughter of a police chief desires the same plane and it was bought the very next moment leading the man to fight with the police.
 Next day while the man was driving his rickshaw he meets the same girl and she promises him to guide him to another shop where he can get a similar plane.
-But she is found to be dead and the man raping that girl was seen live by a woman and was reported to the police.
+But she is found dead and the man raping that girl was seen live by a woman and was reported to the police.
 He was arrested and his daughter left the house.
-She was then living in a charity school and had a connection to her father.
-Slowly the police in-charge of the jail and the man's cellmates understood he was just trying to first aid the child as he was taught in a public program.
-The all show mercy on him but the dead girl's father threatens him to accept that all fault was his or he would kill the man's daughter.
-So he accepted the crime in the court and was told to be hanged.
-He was hanged in an injustice manner.
+She was then living in a charity school but had a connection to her father.
+Slowly the police in-charge of the jail and the man's cellmates understood he was just trying to provide first aid to the child as he was taught in a public program.
+They all show him mercy but the dead girl's father threatens him to accept that all fault was his or he would kill the man's daughter.
+So he accepted the crime in the court and was punished to be hanged.
+He was hanged in an unjust manner.
 The jail in-charge who had lost his child adopted the man's daughter and made her a lawyer as per her wish.

 The court considers that the man had no fault and was innocent.